 init print("Hello World")

-starts an init-block by just containing the init keyword without indentation.
-Everything indented after this keyword is inside it’s block of contents, such as the print statement, which displays the given text on the screen for all players.
+consist of an init-block by just containing the init keyword without indentation.
+And then everything indented after this keyword is inside it’s block of contents, such as the print statement, which displays the given text on the screen for all players.
 All blocks automatically end at the end of the file, such as the init and package blocks in this example.

 Let’s go into further detail about what we just did.